Phratzz/entry_type/README.markdown

 # Entry Type

-An ExpressionEngine 4 add-on for hiding publish fields on a conditional basis.
+An ExpressionEngine 6 modification for Entry Type, an add-on for hiding publish fields on a conditional basis.
 The Entry Type fieldtype creates a dropdown field which can hide other publish fields depending on the value chosen.

-Use the [`ee2`](/rsanchez/entry_type/tree/ee2) branch for an EE2 compatible version.
-Structure/Pages module compatibility has been removed in the EE3 version.

-Use the [`ee3`](/rsanchez/entry_type/tree/ee3) branch for an EE3 compatible version.

 ## Installation